 Things to consider

 Flares (when symptoms get worse, or “flare up”) of lupus are uncommon during pregnancy.
-They are often easily treated with steroids.
+They often occur in the first or second trimester and are typically mild.
+Flares are often easily treated with steroids.
 The most common signs and symptoms of these flares include arthritis, rashes, and fatigue.

 Your doctor will monitor your lupus symptoms and progress during labor and delivery.
 He or she may want you to have a cesarean section (C-section) if you or your baby are having any problems that could worsen during the stress of a vaginal birth.

 If you are pregnant and have lupus, you should also plan for support after the birth.
 It’s hard to tell how you might be feeling after delivering your baby.
-Some women may experience a flare of symptoms either during pregnancy or in the weeks and months after delivery.
+Some women may experience a flare of symptoms during pregnancy or in the weeks and months after delivery.
 Put a plan into place just in case you need it.
-Call on your spouse or partner, or other family members and friends for help and support.
+Ask your spouse or partner, other family members and friends for help and support.

 Questions to ask your doctor